 "Fish and shellfish are an important part of a healthy diet.
 Fish and shellfish contain high-quality protein and other essential nutrients, are low in saturated fat, and contain omega-3 fatty acids.
 A well-balanced diet that includes a variety of fish and shellfish can contribute to heart health and children's proper growth and development.
 So, women and young children in particular should include fish or shellfish in their diets due to the many nutritional benefits.

-you want to pay up the wazoo for telling someone to use moderation?
+By the way, I don't blame doctors for telling us to stay away.
+I mean, would you want to pay up the wazoo for telling someone to use moderation?
 I don't know about you, but I don't trust the American public to use their common sense, either.
 (Note: Pregnant Asian women have been eating sushi for 800 million years and it's really not been an issue.
 Yes, I exaggerated, but still, they've been eating sushi for a long time.)

 Soft Cheeses: